H112358/HK1001-3YMUA/README.md

 ### Save location

-The note tree must be placed under the repository name "E/Core subjects".
+The note tree is kept in [a remote resporitory](https://github.com/H112358/HK1001-3YMUA).

 ### File types